Get exclusive member benefits & effect social change. Join Today

-Remember you should seek medical attention if you ever experience swelling, redness, or pain in your eyes.
-Without proper treatment, eye damage can lead to a partial loss of vision or even blindness.
+Remember, you should seek medical attention if you ever experience swelling, redness, or pain in your eyes.
+Without proper treatment, eye damage can lead to partial loss of vision or even permanent blindness.

-You should contact your eye doctor or physician if it feels like you have something in your eye, or if you experience any of the following symptoms:
+You should contact your doctor if it feels like you have something in your eye, or if you experience any of the following symptoms:

-If you’ve received an injury to your eye, or if you have sudden vision loss, swelling, bleeding, or pain in your eye, you should visit an emergency room or urgent care center.
+If there’s an injury to your eye, or if you have sudden vision loss, swelling, bleeding, or pain in your eye, visit an emergency room or urgent care center.

 Serious complications can occur from an eye injury.
-You should not attempt to treat yourself.
+You shouldn’t attempt to treat yourself.
 Although you may be tempted, be sure not to:

-If you wear contact lenses, do not take them out if you think you have suffered an eye injury.
+If you wear contact lenses, don’t take them out if you think you’ve suffered an eye injury.
 Attempting to remove your contacts can make your injury worse.

-The only exceptions to this rule are in situations where you have a chemical injury and your lenses did not flush out with water, or where you cannot receive immediate medical help.
+The only exceptions to this rule are in situations where you have a chemical injury and your lenses didn’t flush out with water, or where you cannot receive immediate medical help.

-The best thing you can do in an eye emergency is to get to your doctor or other healthcare professional as soon as possible.
+The best thing you can do in an eye emergency is to get to your doctor as soon as possible.

 Chemical burns result when cleaning products, garden chemicals, or industrial chemicals get into your eyes.
 You can also suffer burns in your eye from aerosols and fumes.